~ Herbs that open the cosmic heart and lift the veil of stress and survival ~

 Mitragynia, often termed “kratom”, is a very precious plant that has been esteemed and used traditionally for thousands by indigenous people in Thailand, Indonesia, Borneo, Papua New Guinea, and many other areas of Southeast Asia.
 Mitragynia sp. became quite famous in the west for to its strong pain relieving properties, mood boosting, stimulating and sedating properties, including being used as an antidote for opioid withdrawal.
 Unfortunately, the bad press and the miss marketed herb has generated a lot of confusion around its use and dosage.
 Please use at your own discretion and study well before.

 Kratom isn’t an opiate, but it activates the opiate receptors in the brain.
 It bonds with those receptors before an opioid would, easing the effects of addiction in some ways.
 This helps curb recovering addicts cravings for the drug they’re giving up without the risk of long-term dependency.
 The abuse of kratom has shown to be addictive, so please use mindfully, and inform yourself first before attempting to self mediate.

 Using this plant gently and very mindfully can be provide great relief for those looking for an alternative to pain management.
 In my experience this plant facilitates disconnection from the lower centers that binds the mind to mundane functionality, granting a deeply calming heart opening experience.
 Mitragynia sp. provides a joyful and euphoric feel, lifting the downward energy of depressive, or deeply anxious states.
 The relaxing strains are excellent aids to use mindfully in meditation, or during silent walks of contemplation, or before sleep to relax the body before practicing lucid dreaming.

 Please do share with us on any questions, comments, and experiences!

-Hello!
-I am also interested in the SHISANDRA.
+I as well am interested in the Shisandra tonic.